kunalgorithm/website/src/pages/posts/building-a-fullstack-twitter-clone/index.md

 }
 ```

-If you hover over the `tweets` variable, typescript will show us that the feed is now of type
+If you're using VSCode and hover over the `tweets` variable, typescript will show us that the feed is now of type

 ```ts
 const tweets: (Tweet & { user: User })[]